dsn/puppet-puppet/README.md

 ####`storeconfigs`

-Whether to store each client’s configuration, including catalogs, facts, and related data.
+Whether to store each client's configuration, including catalogs, facts, and related data.
 This also enables the import and export of resources in the Puppet language - a mechanism for exchange resources between nodes.

 * Default: `false`
 * Valid values: `true` or `false`